kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 ## Let's create some posts!
 Create 3 sample posts using the WP Dashboard.

-### Oh no!
-Our Blog is Broken!
+### Broken Blog
 But when we navigation to our Blog WordPress page.
-We still only see static content.
-The solution to our problem can be found by viewing the WordPress Template Hierarchy.
+We still see static content.
+The WordPress Template Hierarchy helps us find the solution to our problem.

-The blog in WordPress is based on a template that must be named `home.php`.
+## home.php
+The template used to create the WordPress blog.

 Save `page.php` as `home.php`

 WP automatically uses `home.php` to display the blog listing page

 Remember Dashboard in `Settings > Reading` we chose [Blog as our Posts Page](https://i.imgur.com/4ETSzoQ.png).

 _(it will automatically look to `home.php` to control our blog page)_